Justbeingjustin/marta-csharp/README.md

 # marta-csharp

-This repository was inspired from [marta-python](https://github.com/itsmarta/marta-python).
+This repository was inspired by [marta-python](https://github.com/itsmarta/marta-python).

 ### Table of Contents
 **[Nuget](#nuget)**<br>